The Flower Kings: Activity

-In August the same year Roine Stolt presented a new band called "Roine Stolt and friends play The Flower Kings".
-The band featured Stolt, Fröberg and Reingold with new keyboard player Zach Kamins and new drummer Mirko De Maio.
+In August of the same year, Roine Stolt presented a new band called "Roine Stolt and friends play The Flower Kings".
+The band featured Stolt, Fröberg and Reingold with new keyboard player Zach Kamins and new drummer Mirko DeMaio.
 Roine Stolt stated that he was done being in a group and wanted to tour as a solo artist like Roger Waters or Steven Wilson.
 Tomas Bodin was not a part of this group and made his displeasure quite public.
-The band toured with Spock’s Beard in November and December 2018 and continued to do shows in 2019, this time under the name "The Flower Kings Revisited".
+The band toured with Spock's Beard in November and December 2018 and continued to do shows in 2019, this time under the name "The Flower Kings Revisited".

-In July 2019, "Revisited" was removed from the band name, making it clear that this line up was now "The Flower Kings".
+In July 2019, "Revisited" was removed from the band name, making it clear that this lineup was now "The Flower Kings".
 The band went on to release the double albums Waiting for Miracles in 2019 and Islands in 2020, the latter having been recorded entirely remotely during the COVID-19 pandemic.

 On 24 March 2021, Roine Stolt announced two big projects.
 The Flower Kings are working on a brand new album "in the same innocence" of Stardust We Are.
+By the end of 2021, Stolt explained that Jonas Reingold could no longer participate in the touring line-up due to his commitments with Steve Hackett's band, but Reingold still plays some of the songs in the studio.

-On 19 April 2021, Roine officially teases that Stardust We Are is getting a brand new vinyl remaster.
+On January 7, 2022, the band announced their 15th studio album By Royal Decree would be released on 4 March 2022, while also announcing that founding member Michael Stolt returned after more than two decades to contribute bass and vocals, splitting duties with current bassist Jonas Reingold.
+On 8 April 2022, InsideOut and Roine Stolt announced that Back in the World of Adventures and Retropolis were getting "remastered and partly remixed".
+The release date for both was placed on 27 May 2022.
+Stardust We Are and Flower Power were also remixed and remastered in June.

-On April 8th 2022, InsideOut and Roine Stolt announced that Back in the World of Adventures and Retropolis were getting "remastered and partly remixed".
-The release date for both was placed on May 27th 2022.
-Also Stardust We Are and Flower Power are getting remixes and remastered in June.
+The 16th studio album, Look at You Now, was announced for an 8 September 2023 release, alongside a European tour about to take place in October 2023.
+In April 2023, Zach Kamins revealed he left the group due to complicating touring logistics and Daniel Lantz joined for the summer shows.
+In July, the group mentioned that Lalle Larsson will play for the rest of the upcoming European dates.